fenago/python-networking-sysadmins/scripting/lab_guides/Lab_17.md

 A 2D array is an array of arrays.
-In this, the position[]{#id326845208 .indexterm} of the data element normally refers to two indices instead of one and it represents the table with rows and columns of data.
+In this, the position of the data element normally refers to two indices instead of one and it represents the table with rows and columns of data.
 Now we are going to do indexing of such a type of arrays.